Pearson-Higher-Ed/design/membership-spec/beta/index.md

   - name: General
     reqs:
       - req: |
-          G1: Components must adhere to Pearson's standard browser and device support policies.
-See [this Neo page for the latest standards](https://neo.pearson.com/groups/css/).
-        type: mandatory
-        approvers:
-          - Eajaz (QA)

-      - req: |
-          G2: Each implementation must include a quality readme file which will help other teams install and use the component.
+          G1: Each implementation must include a quality readme file which will help other teams install and use the component.
         type: mandatory
         extras:
           - name: Explanation